Looking for a few new campfire games for your next camping trip? Here are 23 must-try games you and your camping partners are going to love!

 Some campgrounds have planned events, but there are still times when you will probably want to hang out with your friends or family and have a few laughs.

 And campfire games are the perfect way to do just that!

 There is nothing more enjoyable than sitting around a campfire after a day exploring the surrounding area, toasting marshmallows, and playing a game or two.

-Whether you are tired of the same old ghost stories and traditional card games – or just looking for something suitable for all age groups, these campfire games are great for the whole family and the perfect way to make memories that will be remembered for years to come!
+Whether you are tired of the same old ghost stories, board games, traditional card games – or just looking for something suitable for all age groups, these camping games are great for the whole family and the perfect way to make memories under the night sky that will be remembered for years to come!

 Uno is a firm family favorite that never seems to go out of fashion.

 In this is a classic card game you need to match the colors and the numbers but to spice things up a bit they also add in a selection of wild cards where you can force your fellow players to pick up cards, and swap their cards or miss a turn.

 This is an ideal game for the family while sitting around the campfire, but you can also adapt it for adults once the little ones have gone to bed, adding in some drinking options with the blank cards that are included in the pack.

 There is no denying that everyone loves a good treasure hunt but the planning can often be a lot of work (and who needs more work when you’re getting ready to go on vacation?!).